MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-create-contact-companies.md

 The contact information is transferred from the contact card to a new customer, vendor, employee, or bank account card.
 You may want to add specific information to each of the cards, such as invoicing and payment details.
 For an example, see [Register New Customers](sales-how-register-new-customers.md).

-## <a name="to-link-a-contact-to-an-existing-customer-vendor-employee-or-bank-account"></a>To link a contact to an existing customer, vendor, employee, or bank account
+## To link a contact to an existing customer, vendor, employee, or bank account

 If you have a contact and either a customer, vendor, employee or bank account for the same company, you can link the two entities to synchronise data.